I’m going to tell you EVERYTHING you need to know about lucid dreams.

-You could learn it tonight if you try, It entirely depends on how fast you can learn the skills needed, but there are certain things that will speed up the process, such as practicing regular Reality checks, or establishing a regular sleep pattern.
+You could learn to lucid dream tonight if you try, It entirely depends on how fast you can learn the skills needed, but there are certain things that will speed up the process.
+Things such as practicing regular Reality checks, or establishing a regular sleep pattern.
 It also helps if you already meditate and write your dreams down.

 Nope.
 Lucid dreaming isn’t dangerous.
-There’s nothing dangerous about it, because you’re just altering your mental state while you’re asleep.
-You’re not doing anything dangerous, but if you’re still not sure, we have an article to explain.
+There’s nothing dangerous about it, because you’re just altering your mental state of awareness while you’re asleep.
+You’re not doing anything that could damage your body or mind.

 We think the most EFFECTIVE way of learning lucid dreaming is the 30 day bootcamp course.
 It’s a printable course that tells you exactly what to practice and do on each day for 30 days.
 By about 3-4 days you’ll have FORCED yourself to have a lucid dream, if you follow the steps.

 What’s The Easiest Way To Lucid Dream?

 The easiest way to start having lucid dreams is to start recording your dreams every morning, and throughout the day perform reality checks.
 Do those by asking yourself ‘Am I dreaming?’.
 In a few weeks or so you’ll do a Reality check in a dream, and become Lucid.

 But of course, there’s more to it.